 Get receipts for any payments you make, including any deposit you pay over.
 Your deposit has to be protected in an approved scheme.
 Your landlord has to give you information explaining where your deposit has been protected and what you can do, at the end of the tenancy, if you disagree with any deductions that were made.

-Your monthly rent will usually be paid at the start of the month.
+Your contract will explain when rent is due and how you should pay it.
 If you fall behind in your rent, you should let your landlord know immediately rather than trying to duck him or her.
 Otherwise the landlord may go directly to your guarantor for the money that is owed.

 Don’t forget to budget for your other expenses: heating, electricity, phone, internet, TV, food, groceries, transport and, of course, socialising.

 Benefit help with rent and other financial assistance for students

 Students are not usually entitled to benefits like Housing Benefit or Universal Credit, but there are some exceptions.

 If you’ve been in care you may be entitled to some grants or financial assistance from Social Services to help with costs associated with your course.
 Talk to your social worker to find out about these.